alfa23/pp04-xbox-anticipator/README.md

 - Install **Django** and supporting libraries

   - Install **Django** and **Gunicorn**.
 Gunicorn is the server utilised to run Django on Heroku
   - Install support libraries including **psycopg2**, used to connect the **PostgreSQL database**
   - Install **Cloudinary** libraries, a host provider service for persistent image storage
-    - Create ***requirements.txt*** file, which includes the dependencies to allow the project to run in Heroku
+  - Create `requirements.txt` file, which includes the dependencies to allow the project to run in Heroku

 - Create a new, blank **Django Project**

-    - Create new project: 'anticipator'
+  - Create new project: `anticipator`
-    - Create new app: 'xbox'
+  - Create new app: `xbox`
-    - Add 'xbox' to the installed apps in settings.py
+  - Add `xbox` to the installed apps in settings.py
   - Migrate all new changes to the database
   - Run the server to test

 - Setup project to use **Cloudinary** and **PostgreSQL**

   - Create new **Heroku app**
     - Sign into **Heroku**
     - Select *New*
     - Select *Create new app*
     - Enter a relevant app name
     - Select appropriate region
     - Select the *Create app* button

   - Attach **PostgreSQL database**
     - In **Heroku** -> resources
     - Search add-ons for *Postgres*
     - Select: *Heroku Postgres*
     - Submit order form

   - Prepare ***environment*** and ***settings.py*** files

-        - Create ***env.py*** file
+    - Create `env.py` file
-        - In ***env.py***:Add DATABASE_URL with the Postgres URL from Heroku
+    - In `env.py`:Add DATABASE_URL with the Postgres URL from Heroku
-        - Get a randomly generated **SECRET_KEY** from [key generator](https://)
+    - Get a randomly generated **SECRET_KEY** *e.g.* from [key generator](https://django-secret-key-generator.netlify.app/)
     - In **Heroku**: Add SECRET_KEY + generated key to the config vars
     - In ***settings.py***: Add if statement to prevent production server from erroring
     - Replace insecure key with the environment variable for the SECRET_KEY
     - Add Heroku database as the back end
     - Migrate changes to new database

-    - Get static media files stored on Cloudinary§1§§
+  - Get static media files stored on **Cloudinary**
     - Create Cloudinary account
     - From the dashboard, copy the API Environment variable
     - In the settings.py file create a new environment variable for CLOUDINARY_URL
     - Add the CLOUDINARY_URL variable to Heroku
     - Add a temporary config var for DISABLE_COLLECTSTATIC
     - In settings.py add Cloudinary as an installed app
     - Add static and media file variables
     - Add templates directory
     - Change DIR's key to point to TEMPLATES_DIR
     - Add Heroku hostname to allowed hosts
     - Create directories for media, static and templates in the project workspace
-        - Create a Procfile
+    - Create a `Procfile`

 - Deploy new empty project to Heroku